L00P3R93/africastalking-gateways/java/README.md

 Here is how to fix the issue:

-- Download and compile InstallCert.java (you can find the code here).
+- Download and compile InstallCert.java (you can find the code under `utils/InstallCert.java`).

 - On the CMD prompt(Windows) or Terminal(*nix), run: `java InstallCert api.africastalking.com`